 Finally, the results are loaded into a SimulationData object, which contains the data for each of the supplied monitors.
 The data is stored in .hdf5 format and the xarray python package is used to provide a convenient interface for performant plotting, selection, interpolation, and post-processing of the data.

 As the simulation times are typically on the order of seconds to minutes, this whole process is seamlessly performed within the same python session or broken into different sessions if desired.
 If one wants to run several simulations in parallel, there is an interface for batch processing of jobs.

 If we have a working Simulation defined, one easy way to visualize it is through the .plot method, which accepts spatial coordinates.
 For example, using the simulation defined earlier.

 gives the following plot.

 Data can be plotted in a similar way as the SimulationData object and its contents contain .plot_field() and .plot() methods, respectively.
-More information on plotting and visualization can be seen in the following examples in our documentation
+More information on plotting and visualization can be seen in our documentation and in the following examples.

 Many of the examples in the Tidy3D documentation are written in the form of jupyter notebooks.
 These notebooks allow users to run code in different sections, which can also contain text or images.
 It is also a convenient format for sharing code examples or running python through the browser, for example google colab.
 All of the examples found in our documentation can be downloaded directly as jupyter notebooks from the GitHub repository for the documentation, linked here.
 A Python notebook environment is also hosted at Tidy3D GUI for your convenience.
 Tidy3D can be run in notebook format, or regular python script, which may be more convenient for “power users” who may want to create more complex workflows surrounding Tidy3D simulations.Talk to our Tidy3D experts to get a Demo